edamla/mediterraneanagency/_books/2021-09-01-bird-bridge.md

 could he justify himself alone if so many people testified against him?...”
 With its fluent language and captivating style, readers will breeze through “Kuş Köprü.”
-This work, which portrays the Anato- lian climate and the simple lives of our people, is actually our own story.
+This work, which portrays the Anatolian climate and the simple lives of our people, is actually our own story.
 <!--more-->